sourcecred/docs/docs/beta/our-platforms.md

 ---
 title: 🏠 Our Platforms
-description:
-  Platforms our internal community uses (like Discord, Discourse, or GitHub), how they impact cred, and the basic social norms of using them.
+description: Platforms our internal community uses (like Discord, Discourse, or GitHub), how they impact Cred, and the basic social norms of using them.
 ---

 SourceCred operates on a few different platforms that serve the needs of our